Syracuse Employment Law Attorney

 Fair Labor Standards Act Wage Claims

-The Fair Labor Standards Act establishes the federal criteria for workers regarding earning minimum wage, record keeping, overtime pay, child labor laws and other workplace conditions.
-Employees are covered by the Fair Labor Standards Act are entitled to be paid the current federal minimum wage and to be compensated for any work in excess of 40 hours per week with an overtime pay of not less than one and a half times the standard rate of pay for all hours over 40 per week.
+The Fair Labor Standards Act establishes the federal criteria for workers regarding earning minimum wage, record-keeping, overtime pay, child labor laws, and other workplace conditions.
+Employees are covered by the Fair Labor Standards Act and are entitled to be paid the current federal minimum wage and also to be compensated for any work in excess of 40 hours per week with overtime pay of not less than one and a half times the standard rate of pay for all hours over 40 per week.

 Attorneys at Gattuso & Ciotoli have helped obtain tens of millions of dollars for clients in employment and labor law cases for workers across the United States, but particularly in Central New York.
 If you suspect you have been underpaid, sexually harassed, discriminated against, retaliated against, or had your employment rights violated in any other manner, please contact Gattuso & Ciotoli for a free consultation to discuss your situation.

 Working with Gattuso & Ciotoli, PLLC, you will benefit from our experience in educational and employment law.
-You will speak one-on-one with a skilled attorney in Fayetteville, New York that has the wisdom, understanding, and expertise that you need.
+You will speak one-on-one with a skilled attorney in Syracuse, New York that has the wisdom, understanding, and expertise that you need.
 We specialize in many different subsections of educational and employment law and can put our years of insight to use for you in your case.
 Contact the attorneys at Gattuso & Ciotoli, PLLC today to find out if you have the right to pursue a claim.
-Servicing Central New York, including Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, Auburn.
+Servicing Central New York, including Syracuse, Watertown, Binghamton, Camillus, Liverpool, Cortland, and Auburn.